Sergius of Radonezh: Early life

 Although an intelligent boy, Bartholomew had great difficulty learning to read.
 His biography states that a starets (spiritual elder) met him one day and gave him a piece of prosphora (holy bread) to eat, and from that day forward he was able to read.
 Orthodox Christians interpret the incident as being an angelic visitation.

-When the Principality of Rostov fell into the hands of Prince Ivan Danilovich of the Grand Duchy of Moscow, his parents Kirill and Maria became impoverished and moved to Radonezh together with their three sons, Stefan, Bartholomew and Peter.
+When the Rostov principality fell into the hands of Ivan I of Moscow, his parents Kirill and Maria became impoverished and moved to the village of Radonezh together with their three sons, Stefan, Bartholomew and Peter.

 Monastic life

 Upon his parents' death, Bartholomew went to Khotkovo near Moscow, where his older brother Stefan was a monk.
 He persuaded Stefan to find a more secluded place to live the ascetic life.
 In the deep forest at Makovets Hill they decided to build a small monastic cell and a church dedicated in honor of the Trinity.
 Thus started the history of the great Trinity-St. Sergius Lavra.

 In time, Stefan moved to a monastery in Moscow.
 Varfolomei (Bartholomew) was tonsured a monk and given the name Sergius, following which he spent more than a year in the forest alone as a hermit.
 Soon, however, other monks started coming to him and building their own cells.
 After some time, they persuaded him to become their hegumen (abbot) and he was ordained to the priesthood.
 Following his example, all the monks had to live by their own labor.
 Over time, more and more monks and donations came to this place.
 Nearby, there appeared a posad, which grew into the town of Sergiev Posad, and other villages.

 When the news of Sergius's accomplishments reached Patriarch Philotheus of Constantinople, Philotheus sent a monastic charter to Sergius.
 During the reign of Dmitri Donskoi, his disciples started to spread his teaching across central and northern Russia.
 They settled intentionally in the most impracticable places and founded numerous monasteries, of which Borisoglebsky, Ferapontov, Kirillo-Belozersky and Vysotsky monasteries could be mentioned.
 Sergius was also connected with the foundation of two monastic communities in Moscow, Andronikov and Simonov monasteries.
 All in all, the disciples of Sergius founded about 40 monasteries, thus greatly extending the geographical extent of his influence and authority.
 Metropolitan Alexius, Metropolitan of Moscow asked Sergius to become his successor but Sergius declined, preferring to remain a simple monk rather than be a bishop.

 As an ascetic, Sergius did not take part in the political life of the country.
-However, he blessed Dmitry Donskoy when he went to fight the Tatars in the signal Battle of Kulikovo field, but only after he was certain Dmitry had pursued all peaceful means of resolving the conflict.
+However, he blessed Dmitry Donskoy when he went to fight the Tatars in the Battle of Kulikovo, but only after he was certain Dmitry had pursued all peaceful means of resolving the conflict.
+Sergius is said to have bestowed upon Dmitry the victory with the help of the monks Alexander Peresvet and Rodion Oslyabya.
 Some historians interpreted his political stance as aspiring to make peace and unite Russian lands under the leadership of Moscow.